nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy

-where $A_0$ is the initial normalization, $t_r$ the rise timescale, and $t_d$ the decay timescale.
-The width of the line $\sigma(t)$ follows a power-law in time, normalized to the initial width $\sigma_0$:
+where $A_0$ is the initial normalisation, $t_r$ the rise timescale, and $t_d$ the decay timescale.
+The width of the line $\sigma(t)$ follows a power-law in time, normalised to the initial width $\sigma_0$:

-where $f_{\rm pl}(t/t_0)$ is given by Eq.\ref{eq:powerlaw}, using an initial width $\sigma_0$ to set the normalization and a slope $s$ to set the variation of the line width over time. $t_0$ is the first time bin of the grid over which the model is computed.
-By taking the initial line center $E_c\approx 6.5$ keV, one might use this IRF to roughly replicate the behaviour of a relativistic iron line profile.
+where $f_{\rm pl}(t/t_0)$ is given by Eq.\ref{eq:powerlaw}, using an initial width $\sigma_0$ to set the normalisation and a slope $s$ to set the variation of the line width over time. $t_0$ is the first time bin of the grid over which the model is computed.
+By taking the initial line centre $E_c\approx 6.5$ keV, one might use this IRF to roughly replicate the behaviour of a relativistic iron line profile.

 \textbf{bbody\_bkn}: a phenomenological model similar to that described above.
-However, in this case the time dependence of the normalization is a broken power-law (Eq.\ref{eq:bknpower}), and the energy dependence is due to a varying black body (Eq.\ref{eq:varbbody}) whose temperature cools over time:
+However, in this case the time dependence of the normalisation is a broken power-law (Eq.\ref{eq:bknpower}), and the energy dependence is due to a varying black body (Eq.\ref{eq:varbbody}) whose temperature cools over time:

-Here, the time-dependent normalization $f_{\rm bp}(t/t_0)$ follows a smoothly broken powerlaw slope as defined in eq.\ref{eq:bknpower}; its input parameters are the overall normalisation $A_0$, the break timescale $t_{brk}$, and the rise and decay slopes $s_1$ and $s_2$, defined before and after $t_{brk}$ respectively.
+Here, the time-dependent normalisation $f_{\rm bp}(t/t_0)$ follows a smoothly broken powerlaw slope as defined in eq.\ref{eq:bknpower}; its input parameters are the overall normalisation $A_0$, the break timescale $t_{brk}$, and the rise and decay slopes $s_1$ and $s_2$, defined before and after $t_{brk}$ respectively.
 The energy dependence of the IRF is a variable black body as defined in eq.\ref{eq:varbbody}, where the temperature is additionally assumed to change over time following a powerlaw \ref{eq:powerlaw}:

 we use $T_0$ to denote the initial temperature and $s_t$ to denote the slope of this power-law.
-Similarly to the model above, this model is meant to mimic a reverberation signature, for example due to disk irradiation.
+Similarly to the model above, this model is meant to mimic a reverberation signature, for example due to disc irradiation.

-\textbf{gauss\_bkn} and \textsl{bbody\_fred}: these models are identical to the two above, except the functions controlling the energy/time dependence are inverted (e.g. a fast rise/exponential decay for a black body energy dependence, and vice versa).
+\textbf{gauss\_bkn} and \textsl{bbody\_fred}: these models are identical to the two above, except the functions controlling the energy and/or time dependence are inverted (e.g. a fast rise, exponential decay for a black body energy dependence, and vice versa).